inchirahj/ResourceCalculator/README.md

 - Print out, one number per line, the number of each basic resource that is required to produce the number of final products given in the data file.
 - Exit the program.

-For example, running the program using the example file shown above could look like this:
-Welcome to the resource requirement calculator.
-Please enter a file name containing the data: example.txt The number of basic resources required is: 100
-182
-118
-218
-Thank you!